mikeizbicki/cmc-csci181-languages/topic01_rag/README.md

 **Homework 0:**

-1. FIXME
+1. 11/18 submissions.
+1. I'll look at them later today and provide feedback.
 1. Hard deadline this Tuesday.
+Lose 100,000 points (1 letter grade) for each day late.

 **Overview of RAG:**